 Vera’s Substance Use and Mental Health Program launched the Justice and Health Connect (JH Connect) initiative in 2011 with support from the Bureau of Justice Assistance.
 JH Connect aims to increase agencies’ capacities to share data across behavioral health and justice systems in confidential, legal, and ethical ways to better serve people with behavioral health needs who come into contact with justice systems.

-Seeking to address this gap, the JH Connect Initiative will develop an online knowledge bank to foster information-sharing between behavioral health and justice systems.
-The website will include a wide range of materials, including policy briefs, legal memos, templates, and webinars, catering to diverse audiences and jurisdictions.
+Seeking to address this gap, the JH Connect Initiative has launched an online knowledge bank to foster information-sharing between behavioral health and justice systems.
+The website will include a wide range of materials, including policy briefs, legal memos, templates, and webinars, catering to diverse audiences and jurisdictions including those interested in using health information technology to facilitate and improve justice and health data sharing.
 These resources will offer guidance on the type of data exchanges that are legally permissible, outline their potential ethical pitfalls, and highlight promising practices that maximize benefits to clients while reducing costs.
 The knowledge bank will house existing resources as well as guidelines based on case studies of promising initiatives and guidance from experts in the field.

 Why is information-sharing important?